Save the Date for 2027!

 Who is eligible to participate in the graduation ceremony?

 The MACHE graduation ceremony is open to all privately homeschooled high school students in Maryland.
 We recognize that parents have the primary responsibility and authority to determine when their student has completed their high school education, and we honor that decision.
 Our role is simply to provide a meaningful ceremony to celebrate this accomplishment—not to certify, approve, or endorse any school or student.
-While MACHE membership is not required to participate, members do receive a discounted registration rate.
 If your student is ready to graduate this year, we would be delighted to celebrate with your family.

 Do I need to be a MACHE member to register?